antonchirikalov/ai-agent-assesment/README.md

 - gradio
 - requests
 - pandas
+- Additional libraries specified in requirements.txt

 ## Running the Project

 The project runs as a Hugging Face Space through the Gradio interface defined in `app.py`.
+Users can interact with the agent by:

+1. Accessing the deployed Space
-Users can click the "Run Evaluation & Submit All Answers" button, which will fetch questions, run the agent on them, submit answers to the evaluation server, and display the results.
+2. Clicking the "Run Evaluation & Submit All Answers" button
+3. The system will automatically fetch questions, process them through the agent
+4. Submit answers to the evaluation server
+5. Display comprehensive results and metrics

+## Deployment

+The application is configured to deploy seamlessly on Hugging Face Spaces with the configuration specified in the YAML header of this README.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.